 Mediation

 Mediation is a non-adversarial alternative to litigation.
-It has been accepted as an effective way of resolving disputes in civil cases, including family law cases.
-This method is particularly effective in family law cases because it allows the parties to reach their own decisions about their families.
-They are often in a better position to know what is best for their children and family than judges who have never interacted with them before.
+It is widely accepted as an effective way to resolve disputes in civil and family law cases.
+This method is particularly useful in family law because it allows parents to make their own decisions about their children and family, rather than having a judge who has never met them decide.

 Mediators